Arch-Network/book/src/sdk/typescript/getting-started.md

 This guide will walk you through setting up and using the Arch Network TypeScript SDK (developed by Saturn) to build your first application.

+> **Note**: The Arch TypeScript SDK is a low-level SDK that provides direct RPC access to Arch nodes.
+It does not include high-level abstractions like transaction builders or wallet management.

 ## Prerequisites

 - **Node.js 16+** and npm or yarn